-Some may picture a traditional wooden dock for their property and it’s easy to see why.
+Some may picture a traditional wooden dock for their property, and it’s easy to see why.
 For those who prefer a natural look, wood is aesthetically pleasing.
-Though wood is a traditionally well-known boat dock decking material, it does have several drawbacks — including intensive upkeep, a variable lifespan and limited safety hazards.
+However, though wood is a traditionally well-known boat dock decking material, it does have several drawbacks — including intensive upkeep, a variable life span and limited safety hazards.
 Other factors include:

 - Cost: Prices for new wooden decking materials will vary depending on the actual type of wood used.
-Cedars and hardwoods could range from $3.50 to $4.36 per square foot to as much as $5.00 to $7.50 per square foot.
-Though many pressure-treated kinds of wood will also fall into that range, synthetic woods can be as expensive as $35 per square foot.
-However, if you have an existing older dock that doesn’t have structural damage, you will want to invest in upkeep and maintenance, as restoring it to its former beauty regularly will increase its longevity.
+Cedars and hardwoods fall under the more cost-effective range of the scale per square foot.
+Though many pressure-treated kinds of wood will also fall into that range, synthetic wood can also be expensive.
+However, if you have an existing older dock that doesn’t have structural damage, you will want to invest in upkeep and maintenance, as regularly restoring it to its former beauty will increase its longevity.